-April 1-Deadline for applications for fellowships in the humanities for journalists for the 1976-77 academic year, sponsored by the National Endowment for the Humanities.
-Twelve will be at the University of Michigan, 12 at Stanford University.
-For applications or information: Director, Fellowships in the Humanities for Journalists.
-3564 LSA building, University of Michigan, Ann Arbor 48109, or C-3, Cypress Hall, Stanford University, Stanford, Calif.
-94305.

-April 2-3-Region 7 conterence, The Society of Professional Journalists, Sigma Delta Chi, for members in South Dakota, Nebraska, Kansas, Iowa, Missouri and at Southern Illinois University-Edwardsville.
-Wichita, Kan.

-April 2-3 - Region 10 conference, The Society of Professional Journalists, Sigma Delta Chi, for members in Washington, Oregon, Idaho.
+- April 1 Deadline for applications for fellowships in the humanities for journalists for the 1976-77 academic year, sponsored by the National Endowment for the Humanities.
+Twelve will be at the University of Michigan, 12 at Stanford University For applications or micrigan, 12 a stanford officeristy, For applications of information: Director, Fellowships in the Humanities for Journalists, 3564 LSA building, University of Michigan, Ann Arbor 48109, or C-3, Cypress Hall, Stanford University, Stanford, Calif.
+94305. - April 2-3-Region 7 conference, The Society of Professional Journalists, Sigma Delta Chi, for members in South Dakota, Nebraska, Kansas, Iowa, Missouri and at Southern Illinois University-Edwardsville.
+Wichita, Kan. - April 2-3 Region 10 conference, The Society of Professional Journalists, Sigma Delta Chi, for members in Washington, Oregon, Idaho.
 Montana and Alaska.
-Alderbrook, Wash.

-April 2-4-Region 11 conference.
-The Society of Professional Journalists, Sigma Delta Chi, for members in California, Nevada, Arizona and Hawaii.
-Nugget hotel, Reno.

-April 4-7 - National Cable Television Association annual convention.
-Convention Center, Daltas.

-April 4-7-Association of National Advertisers sales promotion conference.
-Hyatt hotel, Winston-Salern, N.C.

-■ April 9-10-Women in Communications Inc. Southwest region meeting.
-Holiday Inn, Denton, Tex.

-April 9-10-Region 2 conference, The Society of Professional Journalists, Sigma Delta Chi, for members in Maryland, District of Columbia, North Carolina,
+Alderbrook, Wash. - April 2-4 Region 11 conference, The Society of Professional Journalists, Sigma Delta Chi. for members in California, Nevada, Arizona and Hawaii.
+Nugget - April 4-7 National Cable Television Association annual convention, Convention Center, Dallas, - April 4-7 Association of National Advertisers sales promotion conference.
+Hyatt hotel, Winston-Salem, - Aprll 9-10 Women in Communications Inc. Southwest region meeting.
+Holiday Inn.
+Denton, Tex. - April 9-10-Region 2 conference, The Society of Professional Journalists, Sigma Delta Chi, for members in Maryland, District of Columbia, North Carolina,